michaellee8/michaellee8/README.md

 - I started programming about 10 years ago when I borrowed a very outdated Visual Basic 6.0 book from a local library.
 My first project was a "Michael Explorer" that embeds IE 7 with a few buttons for navigation.
 I actually got my first job at a learning product company that provides my Secondary school's e-Learning platform by discovering multiple security flaws in the platform (and fixed all of them after joining the company).

+- I doesn't really like studying in Academica so I spend most of my effort in actually software engineering work and open source contributions, and didn't ~~waste~~ invest much time in studying during my University and Secondary school time.
+I am litaerlly paying about 20K USD to get a piece of paper with the word certificate on it.
+Still I got quite a good result in my secondary school public exam and it grants me to a Bachelor of Engineering entry in HKU which has a QS ranking like 20-30.

 [1]: https://michaellee8.com/
 [2]: https://www.standwithhk.org/
 [3]: https://golang.org/